Azure/ArtistAnywhere/README.md

 1. Make sure the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) is installed locally and accessible in your PATH environment variable.
 1. Make sure the [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) is installed locally and accessible in your PATH environment variable.
-1. Run `az login` locally to authenticate into your Azure account.
+1. Run `az login` locally to authenticate to your Azure account.
 This is how Terraform connects to Azure.
-1. Run `az account show` to ensure your current Azure *subscription* context is set as expected.<br/>To change your current Azure subscription context, run `az account set --subscription <subscriptionId>`
+1. Run `az account show` to confirm your current Azure *subscription* context is set as expected locally.<br/>To change your current Azure subscription context, run `az account set --subscription <subscriptionId>`
 1. Clone this GitHub repo to your local workstation for module configuration and deployment orchestration.

 ## Module Configuration & Deployment